-This course is popular with both trainee solicitors, looking to develop new skills, and with qualified solicitors, who either want to brush-up on their skills, or are moving into a new area of practice.
+This course is popular with both trainee solicitors, looking to develop new skills, and with newly qualified and qualified solicitors, who either want to brush-up on their skills, or are moving into a new area of practice.

 - A concise and practical understanding of how to apply for probate and administer an estate

 - Advice on how to draft oaths of administration and fill in Inheritance Tax returns

 - Practical tips on taking client instructions and collecting information for the estate